IT AIN’T CHOPPED LIVER

 Notes: Serve as an hors d’oeuvre or sandwich, or as an accompaniment to salads.
 A ‘must have’ on all buffets.

 Sandwich suggestion: Toasted mish mash (everything) bagel.
-Spread with transfat-free margarine, top with thinly sliced ripe, juicy tomatoes, then with dollops of ‘It Ain’t Chopped Liver’; then sprinkle with cracked pepper and coarse sea salt.
+Spread with trans fat-free margarine, top with thinly sliced ripe, juicy tomatoes, then with dollops of ‘It Ain’t Chopped Liver’.
+Sprinkle with cracked pepper and coarse sea salt.
 Makes a party for one.
 Serve open-faced, so you get two sandwiches–for seconds, or to make a party for two.

 The eggplant in this recipe must be cooked till all parts of each eggplant cube are squishy.
 Don’t count on the processor to refine under-cooked eggplant.
 It will inject tiny hard bits into what is supposed to be a smooth pate.
 Now, there is some texture to this pate; it isn’t a mousse, but it’s the texture of processed liver.
 That’s what you wanted, right?

 Don’t peel the eggplant; those skins are needed for color and texture.
 Use Japanese eggplant.
-The skins are more tender than the larger variety eggplants.
+The skins are thinner and more tender than the larger variety eggplant.